 So adding this to the column fragment, we now have a good indication of a number of the interior elements of the church.
 We also know its precise dimensions from the single surviving fragment of the west wall, which was cut on two sides by graves but miraculously survived, and which was entirely missed by Canon Jenkins.

 To the north side of the Anglo-Saxon church we have a structure that so far we know survives as a single stub of wall projecting northwards against the south wall of the standing church.
 There is probably another parallel wall under the porch but we haven’t yet investigated there.
 This wall is the surviving fragment of a structure known as a porticus.
 At the time the church was built, it was forbidden to bury inside the walls of a church, so important burials would be placed in one or more porticus (the plural has a long “u” pronounced like the “oo” of goose) on the outside.
 The fabric of the porticus that we have found is the same as that of the rest of the church, so it appears to have been built at the same time.
-Assuming our dating of the church to the mid 7th Century is correct, the obvious candidate to have been buried in this porticus was Queen Ethelburga herself, who is recorded as having died on 13 December 647.
+Assuming our dating of the church to the mid 7th Century is correct, the obvious candidate to have been buried in this porticus was Queen Ethelburga herself, who is recorded as having died in 647, although there is some uncertainty about the precise date.
 The church may have been built in her lifetime, or shortly afterwards.

-As it happens, we have a description of Ethelburga’s tomb that dates to the 1090s which describes it as “quite prominent and majestic“, situated “in the north porticus, by the south wall of the church, beneath an arch“.
-The current parish church was almost certainly standing by this date, so this description fits the porticus we have found, even to the extent that the porticus straddled the arcade dividing the chancel from the nave, and thus in a sense did lie beneath an arch.
+As it happens, we have a description of Ethelburga’s tomb that dates to the 1090s which describes it as “quite prominent and majestic“, situated “in the north porticus, by the south wall of the church, beneath a vault“.
+The current parish church was almost certainly standing by this date, so this description fits the porticus we have found very well.

 Aerial view of Lyminge church from the south east (© Will Wright – Amazing Aerial Views)